christophenoel/geozarr-spec/README.md

 ## Quicklook

 GeoZarr Dataset and DataArrray can define a quicklook defined by a path for each colour.
+As illustrated for blue colour, the path can be specified using a

 ```diff
 (mandatory items in red, optional items in green)